-I would say that if you use a take profit in a pure trend following strategy where you enter at breakout of an important level and you ride the trend, take profit goes against one of the first rules in trading which is “let your profits run”.
+I would say that if you use a take profit in a pure trend following a strategy where you enter at the breakout of an important level and you ride the trend, take profit goes against one of the first rules in trading which is “let your profits run”.

-You are not letting it run, you are cutting a position so you are closing the opportunity to let the profit run and in this case I would say take profit damages your trade and damages the idea itself of the trade you opened.
+You are not letting it run, you are cutting a position so you are closing the opportunity to let the profit run and in this case, I would say take profit damages your trade and damages the idea itself of the trade you opened.
 So obviously, if I don’t use a take profit in this kind of strategies when do I close my position?

-Of course if you trade on an intraday basis you just close it at the end of the day, unless you are stopped out.
+Of course, if you trade on an intraday basis you just close it at the end of the day, unless you are stopped out.